Why you can trust The Zebra

 Additional resources and ways to save

 No matter what your job is, you’re probably paying more for auto insurance than you’d prefer.
-So, here are some additional ways to save on auto insurance - excluding and including military occupation status.
+So, here are some additional ways to save on auto insurance, regardless of military status.

-- Shop around: The very best way to make sure you're getting the cheapest rate is to double check for discounts and to shop around every six months.
-Use The Zebra to shop hundreds of policies at once to find the best rate and coverage for you.
+The very best way to make sure you're getting the cheapest rate is to double-check for discounts and to shop around every six months.
+Use The Zebra to shop a variety of companies at once to find the best rate and coverage for you.

 Make an informed decision: compare insurance rates today.